-Raise your hands towards the heavens and remember the one who is in control of this entire universe will never let a beloved return from prayer empty-handed.
+Raise your hands towards the heavens and remember the one who is in control of this entire universe will never let his creation return from prayer empty-handed

 I’ve seen Duaa reach places our minds cannot perceive

-And backup sent in ways we never thought we’d recieve
+And backup sent in ways we never thought we’d receive

 I’ve seen duaas being accepted after years of not giving up on a request

 The lengthy wait is to nurture our faith until he sends down the best